pycom/pycom-documentation/content/tutorials/networks/lte/_index.md

 # LTE Troubleshooting guide

 Below, we review the responses from `print(lte.send_at_cmd('AT!="fsm"'))`.
-If you are having trouble attaching to the network, or getting a connection up and running, this might give some direction into what you are looking for.
+If you are having trouble attaching to the network, or getting a connection up and running, this might give some direction into what is wrong.
 We are mainly looking at the status of the top two indicators for now.
 * Before calling `lte.attach()`, the status will be `STOPPED`.
     ```
     SYSTEM FSM